|Type:||3-cylinder, air-cooled, radial, piston|

 |Displacement:||223 cu. in.|

 |Power Output:||65 hp @ 2,000 rpm|

 On loan from the Chicago Museum of Science & Industry

 The L-4 was part of a series of three-cylinder radial piston engines developed shortly after World War I which were designed and built by the Lawrance Aero Engine Company.
 After five years in existence, Lawrance Aero Engineering's limited production capacity motivated a merger, urged by the U.S. Navy, with the Wright Aeronautical.
 The The Navy was enthusiatic about air-cooled radial engines and they felt that Wright would be better be able to mass-produce the radial engines.
 Wright then marketed the L-4 as the “Gale.”
 It listed the outstanding features of Wright air-cooled engines as:

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Lawrance L-4.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Lawrance L-4.